 - Vapes

-Applying for life insurance as a drug user
+How can I apply for life insurance as a drug user?

 Do I need to take a drug test to get life insurance?

-In a sense, yes.
-With traditional life insurance, you will be required to undergo a medical test that includes a blood and urine sample.
-These tests pick up things like kidney function, blood sugar levels, cholesterol levels, and liver function, but they will also pick up any tobacco, drugs, or alcohol in your system.
-So insurers don’t test for drugs exclusively, but any drug in your body will get picked up on the blood or urine test.
+Yes, with traditional life insurance, you will be required to undergo a medical test that includes a blood and urine sample.
+These tests are designed to assess your overall health, such as kidney function, blood sugar levels, cholesterol, and liver function, and will also detect substances like tobacco, alcohol, and drugs in your system.
+While insurers don’t specifically test for drugs, any drug in your system will be identified through the blood or urine test.

 Can I buy life insurance as a recovering addict?